emersonmrd/emersonmrd/README.md

   - 📚 I'm currently studying English, programming, and game development on my own.

-  - 🎯 I'm seeking my first job opportunity.
-My dream is to work in game development someday and live in a cold place.
+  - 🎯 My dream is to work in programming someday and live in a cold place.

 </p>